h0ngcha0/liuhongchao.github.io/_posts/2021-07-03-liberty-and-constraint.md

 topics in the debate between liberals and conservatives in contemporary politics.

-One of the important questions to answer when discussing constraint and liberty is **who are we optimizing for**.
+An important question to answer when discussing constraints and liberties is **who are we optimizing for**.
 The goal of most of the societies is to promote long term freedom and happiness of the entire population.
 [Isaiah Berlin](https://en.wikipedia.org/wiki/Isaiah_Berlin) articulated in